drycc/workflow/src/roadmap/planning-process.md

 Major decisions affecting the Roadmap are discussed during Release Planning Meetings on the first Thursday of each month, aligned with the [Release Schedule][].

-Release Planning Meetings are open to the public with access coordinated via the [Deis #community Slack channel](https://slack.deis.io).
+Release Planning Meetings are open to the public with access coordinated via the [Drycc #community Slack channel](https://slack.drycc.cc).
 Notes from past meetings are below, along with links to a recording of the entire meeting on YouTube.

 ## Credits